 Momento Mori - Latin for "remember you must die" - is Dane Johns's project in Victoria, Australia.
 First vintage around 2013-2014.
-The name sets the tone: this is wine made with the urgency of impermanence, and the attention that urgency demands.
+The name sets the tone.

-Biodynamically certified.
-The grape portfolio leans Mediterranean and Italian - varieties Johns believes belong in these Australian climates better than the traditional Shiraz monoculture: Sangiovese, Fiano, Vermentino, Greco di Tufo, Nebbiolo, Syrah, among others.
+Farmed biodynamically.
+The grape portfolio leans Mediterranean and Italian - varieties Johns believes belong in these Australian climates better than the Shiraz default: Sangiovese, Fiano, Vermentino, Greco, Nebbiolo, Syrah, among others.

 In the cellar: wild fermentation, whole-bunch inclusion, amphora and old oak aging, minimal or zero added sulphur.
 Johns is part of Australia's natural-wine movement but resists the label - the work is about soil and place, not ideology.